go-python/gopy/README.md

 A presentation was given at [dotgo-2015](http://talks.godoc.org/github.com/sbinet/talks/2015/20151109-gopy-dotgo/gopy-dotgo.slide).
 A longer version of that talk is also available [here](http://talks.godoc.org/github.com/sbinet/talks/2015/20150929-gopy-lyon/gopy-lyon.slide#17).
+An article was also posted on the [GopherAcademy Advent-2015](https://blog.gopheracademy.com/advent-2015/gopy/).

 Documentation is available on [godoc](https://godoc.org): https://godoc.org/github.com/go-python/gopy